 Herbert Snell was born on 20 August 1880 in Stockbridge, England.
 As a boy, his family immigrated to Ontario.
 At twenty-five, Snell went west to become a retail merchant in Moose Jaw.
 He was appointed commanding officer of the newly creation 60th Regiment in 1913.
 Although overlooked during the organization of the First Contingent, Snell received authorization to raise the 46th Battalion in early 1915.

 After sailing for England in October 1915, the battalion was reorganized.
 Some troops went to reinforcement drafts, while others joined from the 65th.
 After returning to England from an instructional tour with the 31st Battalion, Snell was nearly killed in a training accident.
 After a private dropped a live grenade, the colonel rushed to jump on the bomb.
 The explosion killed the private and wounded several others.
 Snell suffered serious injuries to his face and chest.

 With his Moose Jaw business closed during his absence, after the war, Snell joined the John Murphy Co.
 Ltd., in Montreal.
 He later became vice-president of the Robert Simpson Company.
-Snell finally succumbed to his lingering war injuries on 12 November 1932.
+Snell finally succumbed to his lingering affects of his war injuries on 12 November 1932.